 There are several key skills you’ll need to showcase to be taken seriously as a UI/UX designer entering the field of product design.
 They include things like user research and wireframing, as well as visual design and mobile design.
 Some are easy to show visually within your portfolio while others will require a bit of explanation to really stand out.

-In this article, we’ll explore the 8 most important UI/UX design skills you should showcase in your portfolio and how.
+Whether you've just graduated from a UI/UX design course or looking to advance your skills, here are the 8 most important UI/UX design skills you should showcase in your portfolio and how.
 Let’s get straight into it.

 - User Research

 - Interaction Design

 One of the most important UX skills a designer can have is the ability to effectively do user research.
 This portion of the design process forms the backbone of creating a product with an excellent user experience.